manas-chaudhari/android-mvvm/README.md

 viewBinding.setVariable(BR.vm, viewModel)
 ```

 Having a common setup mechanism allows writing abstract adapters, which can be reused for displaying any types of views.
 This reduces a lot of boiler plate.
-For example, displaying items in a recycler view should require only two inputs:
+For example, displaying items in a RecyclerView should require only two inputs:
 - `Observable<List<ViewModel>>`: Observable List of ViewModels.
 The adapter notifies itself when the list updates
 - `ViewProvider`: An interface which decides which View should be used for a ViewModel